quantuiti/python-quantuiti/docs/index.rst

-..
-Quantuiti documentation master file, created by sphinx-quickstart on Thu Mar 18 12:56:22 2021.
+.. quantuiti documentation master file, created by sphinx-quickstart on Thu Mar 18 14:07:41 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Quantuiti's documentation!
+Welcome to quantuiti's documentation!
 =====================================

 Release v\ |version|